June 20, 2018

 1. The Freedom to Learn

 In short, this means to give to the testers what is theirs but give the freedom to think back to our learners.
-In an article for The Guardian, Matthew Bebbington talks about a strategy used by companies like Google for increasing employee engagement.
+In the article Give your students the freedom to learn for The Guardian, Matthew Bebbington talks about a strategy used by companies like Google for increasing employee engagement.

 They allow workers a certain "freedom" for focusing on personalized approaches to working on problems.
 Essentially, they have carte blanche to work on whatever they wish with whoever they wish.
 The result is a heightened sense of ownership of the problem, and a creative approach to solutions.

 Of course, this elevates critical thinking capacity as well.
 There's absolutely no reason why the same thing couldn't work in a classroom.

 2. Encourage Project-Based Learning

 Solving real-world problems gets kids out of the classroom and into the real world.
 Again, this is a skill that's paramount to success in life beyond school.
 Developing critical thinking skills and HOTS (higher order thinking skills) comes to the forefront here.

 A great place to do this is Wabisabi.
 It's a teacher's dream, a resource that lets you plan incredible project-based learning and inquiry units for your students.
 In addition, it offers real-time reporting against standards, media-rich portfolios your students can easily build as evidence of learning, detailed lesson planning options, and much more.

 3. Encourage Collaboration

 Bring teamwork and peer collaboration into the mix and you're sure to engage critical thinking skills.
 This applies not only in your classroom with other students, but also beyond the classroom walls into broader areas.
 It can involve the community and all the interesting professionals that are part of it.